Martchus/PKGBUILDs/README.md

 CMake, just checkout the mingw-w64 variants of e.g. `syncthingtray` within this repository.
 The Arch Wiki also has a [section about mingw-w64 packaging](https://wiki.archlinux.org/index.php/MinGW_package_guidelines).

+Note that the ANGLE and "dynamic" variants of Qt 5 packages do not work because they would require `fxc.exe` to build.

 ### Tested build and deployment tools for mingw-w64-qt5 packages
 Currently, I test with qmake and CMake.
 With both build systems it is possible to use either the shared or the static libraries.
 Please read the comments in the PKGBUILD file itself and the pinned comments in